 Run vmstat on your machine with a 1 second delay between updates.
 Notice the CPU utilisation (info about the output columns here).

 In another terminal, use the stress command to start N CPU workers, where N is the number of cores on your system.
 Do not pass the number directly.
-In stead, use command substitution.
+Instead, use command substitution.

 Note: if you are trying to solve the lab on fep and you don't have stress installed, try cloning and compiling stress-ng.